damiancipolat/Node-event-saga/README.md

 # Node-event-saga
 A custom implementation of the SAGA pattern using event driven architecture, created within a single nodejs process.

-In this scenario the event bus is a **Event Emitter** into a nodejs process, in more complex project the bus will be sqs or sns in aws.
+In this scenario the event bus is a **Event Emitter** into a nodejs process, in more complex project the bus will be sqs or sns in AWS.
 This project are only node.js modules and a scaffolding for more realistics scenarios will be necesary to add an api rest interface.

 ### **Events diagram**